manasa-arun/python/content/en/Tips/for-keyword-in-python.md

 By using a for loop and an iteration process, we can obtain this output with only one easy line of code.

 ### Example 2:
+using `for` keyword to find sum and average of numbers.

 ```python
 numbers =[22,33,26,87,100]